eelnar/pdsnd_github/README.md

 ### BikeShare

 ### Description
-In this project, Python was used to explore data related to bike share systems for three major cities in the United States—Chicago, New York City, and Washington.
+In this project, python was used to explore data related to bikeshare systems for three major cities in the United States—Chicago, New York City, and Washington.
 Descriptive statistics was computed by a written script that takes in raw input to create an interactive experience in the terminal.

 ### Files used